sahib/brig/docs/tutorial/vcs.rst

     about that, but you can overwrite that warning with ``--force``.
 If you did a ``brig commit`` you can simply use ``brig reset head`` to go back to the last good state.

-Nodes that were overwritten with ``brig reset`` will be unpinned (unless pinned explicitly).
-Those nodes and their content will be garbage collected after some time.
-The content may still be accessed through the use of other remotes though.